If you used to enjoy your glass of wine before being diagnosed with a fatty liver, you’re surely suffering today because you can no longer have it.

 Now, so many years after touching any type of alcohol, I am definitely missing it, especially since everybody around you won’t stop having at least a bit of their favorite beverage…

 As I result, I sometimes allow myself to enjoy 0% alcohol beer – especially during the cold summer days – but without going crazy.
-There is a link at the bottom of this article that you can follow to read more about beer.
+(There is a link at the bottom of this article that you can follow to read more about drinking beer & fatty liver disease).

 But back to today’s topic, I have to admit that I only learned that alcohol free wine exists a few years after being diagnosed with my fatty liver (and reversing it).